antor940/AFKBot/files/config.md

 		"send-chat-to-minecraft": Having this set to true, the Bot will read all non-commands messages and send it to Minecraft.

+	"notify-users": Send a notification to Discord when a player with a username included in "list" joins.
+		"enable": Having this set to true, the bot will send a notification when the user/s join.
+Default is false.
+		"list": Array of usernames.

 	"auto-login": Auto-Login features for plugins like AuthMe.
 Can only do /login for now.
 You have to /register it manually before-hand.
 		"enable": Having this set to true, the bot will execute the /login [password] command on spawn Default is false.
 		"password": Password for the /login [password] command.